mlsayre/sithfighters/README.md

 ![](https://s3-us-west-2.amazonaws.com/portmls/portfolio/image13.png)

 There you go, a step-by-step tutorial on how to make has_many :through associations AND a refresher on Jedi/Padawan apprenticeships in the Star Wars universe.
 I hope it has helped you avoid some of the confusion I went through when I first was learning this particular association.
-I know I wasn't the only one making life harder than it needed to be.
-I learned to let go a little bit and just let Ruby on Rails do some of its magic for us. so cool.
+I know I wasn't the only Code Fellow student making life harder than it needed to be.
+I learned to let go a little bit and just let Ruby on Rails do some of its magic for us and things went much smoother.
+So cool.

 Find all the code for the “sithfighters” tutorial project on GitHub: https://github.com/mlsayre/sithfighters